widok/widok/docs/chapters/00-introduction.md

 # Introduction
-> **TODO:** Update chapter

-Widok is a reactive web framework for Scala.js.
+Widok is a reactive web framework for the JVM and Scala.js.
 Its key concepts are:

-- **Page:** the browser query is dispatched to a page which renders widgets
-- **Widget:** an element that corresponds to a node in the DOM
-- **Channel:** a stream of values
-- **Aggregate:** a channel container
+- **Pages:** Widok enforces modularisation of your web application.
+You split your application into *pages*.
+The *router* watches the browser query and loads the respective page.
+- **Widgets:** The layout is specified in terms of composable widgets.
+Widgets are bound to dynamically changing values which are rendered on-the-fly in the browser.
+- **Bindings:** Widok ships bindings for CSS frameworks like Bootstrap and Font-Awesome.
+- **Reactive programming:** Reactive data structures, which implement a simple model of data propagation, are provided.
+Widok has reactive counterparts for variables, arrays, maps and sets.
+Instead of dealing with constant values, you specify the data flow as streams, on which you operate with higher-order functions like ``map()`` or ``filter()``.

 ## Comparison
-Widok is different from traditional web frameworks in the following aspects:

-- The rendering logic is implemented entirely on the client-side
-- The sole purpose of the server is to exchange data with the client
+In contrast to traditional web frameworks, a Widok application would implement the entire rendering logic and user interaction on the client-side.
+The sole purpose of the server would be to exchange data with the client.
+This approach leads to lower latencies and is more suitable for interactive applications.
-- Instead of writing HTML templates, widgets are defined in pure Scala code
-- Only widgets are allowed to manipulate the DOM
-- Designed with memory-efficiency in mind
-- Bootstrap 3 bindings available

-As Widok is built around Scala.js it also inherits some of its properties:

-- IDE support
-- Browser source maps
-- Fast compilation times

-## Data propagation
-Channels model continuous values as streams.
-These streams can be observed.
-Internally, no copies of the produced values are created.
-If desired, the current value can be explicitly cached, though.
-It is possible to operate on channels with higher-order functions such as ``map()`` and ``filter()``.
-Every time a new value is produced, it is propagated down the observer chain.

-Aggregates are channel containers.
-They allow to deal with large lists efficiently.
-If an item gets added, removed or updated, this is reflected directly by a change in the DOM, only operating on the actual nodes.
+Instead of writing HTML templates and doing manual DOM manipulations, Widok advocates widgets which are inspired by traditional GUI development.
+Widgets are first-class objects, allowing you to return them in functions.
+This can be useful when rendering a data stream as widgets, or when you want to display a different widget depending on the device the client is using.

+Another strength of Widok is that you can develop client-server applications entirely in Scala and CSS.
+Furthermore, Scala.js enables you to do code sharing.
+This is especially useful as it reduces the reimplementation overhead, like for protocols.
+But it also lets you develop safer web applications, as you could use the same validation code on the client as on the server.

+Widok is fully supported by IntelliJ IDEA.
+As Scala is a statically typed language you can use your IDE for refactoring and tab completion, increasing your productivity.
+Similarly, many bugs can be already identified during compile-time.
+Browser source maps will help you pinpoint run-time errors in the original source code.
+Scala.js supports continuous compilation which lets you iterate faster.

+Finally, Widok is not necessarily bound to web applications.
+As it compiles to regular JavaScript code, you could develop Node.js applications or even native user interfaces with [NW.js](http://nwjs.io/).
+The JVM build comprises the reactive library, so that you can use it on the server-side as well.